IBM-Cloud/docs/services/mobileaccess/custom-auth-ios-swift-sdk.md

 ---

-# Configuring {{site.data.keyword.amashort}} client SDK for iOS (Swift SDK)
+# Configuring custom authentication for your {{site.data.keyword.amashort}} iOS (Swift SDK) app

 {: #custom-ios}

-*Last updated: 16 June 2016*
+*Last updated: 18 July 2016*
 {: .last-updated}

 Configure your iOS application that is using custom authentication to use the {{site.data.keyword.amashort}} client SDK and connect your application to {{site.data.keyword.Bluemix}}.
-The newly released {{site.data.keyword.amashort}} Swift SDK  adds to and improves the functionality provided by the existing Mobile Client Access Objective-C SDK.
+The newly released {{site.data.keyword.amashort}} Swift SDK  adds to and improves on the functionality provided by the existing Mobile Client Access Objective-C SDK.

 **Note:** While the Objective-C SDK remains fully supported, and is still considered the primary SDK for  {{site.data.keyword.Bluemix_notm}} Mobile Services, there are plans to discontinue the Objective-C SDK later this year in favor of this new Swift SDK.